jpanneton/gifsmos-v/README.md

 (applies to both the captured snapshots and the final SVG animation), as well as the interval between frames in the generated SVG.

-If the "Oversample" option is checked, images will be captured at double the nominal dimensions and at a higher pixel density, which is nice for high-density displays.
-For instance, an oversampled 300x300 image will actually result in a 600x600 image that looks good on high-density displays when rendered at 300x300.

 ### Generating and downloading a SVG

 Inside the preview panel, once you're happy with the results, click the